komalanami/learn-spring-security/README.md

    - The session is invalidated when the user logs out or the session expires.
 6. User can log out by clicking a logout link(/logout), which invalidates the session and redirects to the login page.

+### Exploring Basic Authentication
+1. Most Basic options to secure a REST API.
+  - BUT Has many flaws
+  - Credentials are sent in the HTTP header with every request.
+  - Credentials are Base64 encoded, not encrypted.
+  - Not suitable for production use.
+2. Base 64 encoded credentials are sent in the HTTP header with every request.
+  - Authorization: Basic <base64 encoded credentials>